 7. December 3: Pitch Session.
 With the LATE Editorial Board

-Participants will submit their proposals and receive personalized feedback from an Editorial Board.
+Participants submitted their proposals and received personalized feedback from an editorial board.

 8. December 9: Online networking session.